 - At a glance, baby product sites offer more varieties, thus allowing parents to compare prices easily.

 - Most mothers especially, prefer to buy based on recommendations and product reviews are a great way to show them the quality of a product without being biased.

 Who Should Get Involved

 Generally, anyone with vast knowledge or experience in using baby products can get involved.
-The common group of people that are most likely to be interested are, stay at home moms/dads, baby caretakers, and baby product retailers.
+The common group of people that are most likely to be interested is, stay at home moms/dads, baby caretakers, and baby product retailers.

 The Niche Perspective

 You’ve probably heard me mention the word ‘niche’ multiple times already.
 What exactly is it?
 It’s basically a group of people that are interested in a certain thing.
 So in this context, they are consumers who are looking to buy a certain baby product online.

 It’s also worth mentioning that baby products alone are a very broad niche because it can consist of multiple categories.
 Just to give you an idea, here’s the list of the products that are available through Amazon’s Baby Store.